5 things every blogger should know about starting a blog to avoid common “newbie” mistakes and prepare yourself to make an income blogging.

 If I had set up a fan page as soon as I started my blog, I could have been building followers and growing my network all along — slow progress and growth is better than none at all.
 Create a blog presence on the “big four” social media platforms immediately: Facebook, Pinterest, Twitter, and Instagram.
 You can play around with other social media networks later on as you become more comfortable.

 One of the keys to growing your social following is finding a way to make yourself stand out from the crowd.

-For example, Pinterest is often the biggest traffic sources for bloggers, but you’re pins will be competing against millions of other pins!
+For example, Pinterest is often the biggest traffic sources for bloggers, but you’re pins will be competing against billions of other pins!